wanglu1987xy/SForecast/README.md

 # SForecast

-This projecct is to do some work about series data prediction Requirement Python 2.7
+This projecct is to do some work about series data prediction.
+Requirement Python 2.7